The Enrolment Process For Domestic Students

 - Choose your courses.
-You can check with courses are required for your qualification on the Qualifications page.
+You can check which courses are required for your qualification on the Qualifications page.

 Step 4.
 Accept your Enrolment Agreement

-Once you have completed your enrolment by accepting your Enrolment Agreement and arranging payment of fees, you can find out more about the many services, resources and supports available to you as a student at UC.
-This includes information on how to access your student emails, timetable, and course content on the student portal called Learn.
-You may also want to attend O Day (Orientation Day).
+Find out more about the many services, resources and support available to you as a student at UC, including information on how to access your student emails, timetable, and course content on the student portal called Learn.